 In addition, if parents have any notes and/or information to return to the office and/or to the teacher, this envelope is the place to do so.

 As we move forward in the kindergarten year, students will be able to choose a book from our kindergarten library to take home each night.
 I would like a parent to read the book with the student each night before bed, after school, or whenever is convenient for your family.
 Remember reading the book with your kindergartener is very important to them because it was their choice.
 The books taken home must return each day to school in order to check out another.
 Our kindergarten book check out is a fun way to reinforce concepts taught in class, to reread books read by the teacher, and to simply choose a book he/she is interested in.

 Sharing is a way kindergarteners work on their self-confidence and public speaking skills.
 Each student is assigned a day to share and it will be consistent all year long.
 The sharing schedule will be on our classroom website.
 The sharing will be based on concepts taught in class and sometimes will be free choice.
 I will let you know as the year progresses.

-Due to many different types of allergies in our class, I am asking each student to bring their own snack each day.
+Due to many different types of allergies in our class, we are asking each student to bring their own snack each day.
 Please do not forget to help your student pack their snack.
 Students are really hungry by our 10:15 recess time.

 We do have students with allergies.
 The most severe is a peanut allergy.
 I realize that treats are very popular with students and they are very convenient for parents to provide.
 I do not object to parents and students bringing in treats for their birthday celebration, but please choose a healthy snack or even opt to bring in non-food items such as pencils or stickers.
 Some good treat ideas are fruit roll-ups or juice popsicles.
 The class celebrates a fellow student’s birthday by singing a song and sharing a treat at snack time (around 10:15 each day).